suhenady/codewars/README.md

 # codewars
-Solutions and descriptions to my codewar challenges for 6kyu, 7kyu & 8kyu katas.
+Solutions and descriptions to my codewar challenges for 6kyu, 7kyu, and 8kyu katas.